 I used an exterior wood primer and then painted the strawberry with acrylic craft paints.

-When everything was dry, I added a few thin coats of exterior Mod Podge to protect it.
+When everything was dry, I added a few thin coats of exterior outdoor Mod Podge to protect it.

 The strawberry is attached to the planter with a wood screw (right through the middle of the white flower).

 Otherwise, the wheelbarrow came from the trash, the planter box was made from scrap wood, and I had leftover hardware cloth, landscape fabric, and craft supplies on hand.

 If you don’t have odd supplies like this laying around, you may have to thrift or yard sale shop for them to keep it frugal and fun.